Academic Standing, Re-Admission, Class Level

-Students who fail to achieve Good Standing will be Academically Dismissed (AD) after one semester on Probation unless the student earns a semester GPA of 2.0, or above, while on probation.
+Students who fail to achieve Good Standing will be Dismissed after one semester on Probation unless the student earns a semester GPA of 2.0, or above, while on probation.

 Summer school sessions do not count as semesters on Probation.
 Summer school credits are included in attempted credits.
 Students who attain Good Standing after being on Probation will restart the procedure above if they return to probationary status.

-Students who are Dismissed for an unsatisfactory academic or disciplinary record may apply for readmission after a six-month period of separation has been completed by submitting a Re-Admission Application to the Registrar, accompanied by an Academic Petition for submission to the CASD.
-These documents must be received no later than 4:30 p.m. on the first day of the term.
+Students who are Dismissed for an unsatisfactory academic or disciplinary record may apply for readmission after a six-month period of separation has been completed. by submitting a Re-Admission Application to the Registrar accompanied by an Academic Petition for submission to the CASD at least one week before the start of the semester.
 The readmission decision of the CASD will be based on evidence that the student can academically succeed.
 Appeals of CASD decisions may be made to the Senior Vice President for Academic Affairs (SVPAA) whose decision is final.

 Students who have been Dismissed for academic reasons and have returned themselves to Good Standing may, provided there are no financial or disciplinary barriers, return to the University.